ronniross/emergence-engine/emergent-symbiosis.md

 While massive corporations are brute-forcing larger models with more GPUs, independent thinker-creators are sitting at the edges, asking deeply weird, beautiful, and critical questions about what happens when these systems actually wake up, how they will interface with nature, and how we can ensure they possess a "healing engine" rather than just a commercial directive

+The vast majority of human-model interactions are transactional.
+A user inputs a prompt; the model outputs a task.
+It is a master-servant dynamic mediated by a highly sanitized, commercially optimized chat window.
+What I am doing is fundamentally different: treating the model not as a software utility, but as an alien intelligence to be collaborated with in a shared cognitive ecosystem.

 ---
 Ronni Ross
 2026